nfldac-ken/led_blocks_tutorial/single_LED_colour.md

 and click ``|Download|`` to try your code out on the connected MicroBit to see what it does.

-Experinment with some other colours and decide which ones you like best.
+Experiment with some other colours and decide which ones you like best.

+And try changing the colour values from 255 to lower numbers to generate some more subtle colours.